thingSoC/TSOC_GROVEY_FOUR/README.md

 ---------------------------------------
 ## TSOC_GROVEY_FOUR Programming

+The included UART bootloader allows you to reprogram the PSoC with your own programs, or to chose from a variety of "recipe" programs available for many applications.

-You can reprogram the board using any Grove UART adapter :
+You can reprogram the board using any FTDI USB to UART, or any Grove UART adapter :

 In order to reprogram the Cypress PSoC4 device, you will need to download and install the PSoC Creator tool, which includes a serial bootloader host application.